 The Musa Alphabet isn't the first new alphabet for English.
 One of the best is the Shavian alphabet (named after George Bernard Shaw), which looks like this:

 But the Musa Alphabet is a universal alphabet, designed to be shared by many languages.
-And it has only 10 basic shapes, so it's easy to learn and makes the Musa keyboard (at right) much less complicated than, for instance, the one on your phone.
+And it has only 10 basic shapes, so it's easy to learn and makes the Musa keyboard (below) much less complicated than, for instance, the one on your phone.

 The Musa Alphabet is also featural: letters share features with their sounds.
 For example, rounded vowels are round, and closed vowels are closed.
 Sounds made in the front of the mouth face towards the front (left), and sharp sounds are sharp letters.
 As a result, letters that sound alike look alike.